-All applicants must meet the minimum admission requirements stipulated in point 8.3.1 Furthermore all applicants must submit a concept paper outlining the research topic, purpose and a concise literature review.
-Once the Department Research Committee (DRC) approves the topic, the student will be permitted to register for the programme and thereafter a supervisor will be selected and appointed.
+All applicants should meet the minimum admission requirements stipulated under 7.3.1.
+All applicants must submit a concept paper outlining the research topic, purpose and a concise literature review to the Department.
+Once the Department Research Committee (DRC) approves the topic, the student may register for the programme after which a supervisor will be selected and appointed.